List of Soul Reapers in Bleach: Nanao Ise

 Nanao Ise (伊勢 七緒, Ise Nanao) was originally the lieutenant of Squad Eight for most of the series, serving under her uncle, Shunsui.
 Nanao's family is primarily composed of women with a Shinto priesthood lineage and a reputation that men who marry into the family, like Shunsui's brother, eventually die due to a family curse.
 As a child, living with elderly relatives after her mother is executed for discarding Shinken Hakkyōken in the aftermath of her father's death, Nanao joins the Gotei Thirteen for her knowledge in kidō.
 During her early days in Squad Eight, she develops a friendship with then-lieutenant Lisa Yadōmaru, and realizes her family's zanpakutō is in Shunsui's possession.
 Nanao is a very serious and pragmatic person, which often puts her at odds with her captain's silly antics.
 Despite this, she is extremely respectful of him and follows his instructions without hesitation.
 Nanao is often accosted by Shunsui, whose teasing takes various forms, and removes her glasses when she is particularly annoyed with him.
 Though her face has never been shown while doing so, this act is apparently quite frightening as most characters who witness it are reduced to gibbering wrecks afterwards.
 When Shunsui becomes the new Head Captain, Nanao becomes his lieutenant in Squad One alongside Okikiba.
 While she creates a special kidō, Hakudan Keppeki, capable of blocking the Wandenreich during their second invasion of the Soul Society, Nanao eventually convinces Shunsui to give Shinken Hakkyōken to her.

 Nanao's zanpakutō is Shinken Hakkyōken (神剣八鏡剣), a family heirloom used in the Ise clan's rites and rituals.
 Unlike other Soul Reapers, members of the Ise clan lack zanpakutō and only the family head can inherit Shinken Hakkyōken.
 Nanao is rarely seen with the weapon for most of the story until Shunsui's battle with Lille Barro—he sealed the zanpakutō inside Kyōkotsu to honor his sister-in-law's wish to hide the apparent source of the Ise clan's curse from Nanao in the hopes that it would end with her generation.
 As Shinken Hakkyōken is able to harm divine beings, Shunsui gives the bandaged zanpakutō to Nanao as a last resort, which she accepts despite being skeptical of it.
 In its shikai state, Shinken Hakkyōken takes the form of an ornate, medium-sized, flat-ended bladeless sword with the ability to take the power of a god into itself and disperse that power into the eight directions.
 The weapon is seen in its basic unwrapped form in the art book All Colour but the Black, appearing as either a wakizashi or a tantō.

-She is voiced by Hitomi Nabatame in the Japanese version of the anime and by Kate Higgins in the English dub.
+She is voiced by Hitomi Nabatame in the original Japanese version of the anime and by Kate Higgins in the English dub.